Two for the Seesaw (play): Film

 A film version of Two for the Seesaw was released in 1962 to mixed reviews and earned a fraction of its budget in box office sales.
 The film was directed by Robert Wise and starred Shirley MacLaine as Gittel Mosca and Robert Mitchum as Jerry Ryan.
 Rights to the play were acquisitioned by The Mirisch Company for Elizabeth Taylor, who originally expressed interest in playing the role of Gittel Mosca.
 Paul Newman was originally slated to be her co-star, but due to scheduling conflicts with Taylor filming Cleopatra, Newman joined the cast of The Hustler, and the lead roles went to MacLaine and Mitchum.
 Though Gibson is credited as a writer, he was not a creative consultant on the film, and Isobel Lennart was credited for adapting the play for the screen.

 The film holds a 43% critics score on Rotten Tomatoes based on seven reviews.

 Musical

-The play was adapted into a musical named Seesaw, which opened at the Gershwin Theatre on March 18, 1973, and closed after a total run of 296 performances and 25 previews.
+The play was adapted into a musical named Seesaw, which opened at the Gershwin Theatre (then known as the Uris Theatre) on March 18, 1973, and closed after a total run of 296 performances and 25 previews.
 The musical book was written by Michael Bennett, and the stage production featured music by Cy Coleman with lyrics by Dorothy Fields.